"How To" Manual For Clubs/Organizations

 PLANNING A MEETING

-The President and the Executive Board members are responsible for establishing the meeting date, time and location.
+The President and the Executive Board members are responsible for establishing the meeting date, time and, location.
 They should seek input from the other club/organization members to make this determination.
 The meeting date and time should be convenient for the advisor.
-Groups are not limited to meeting during the college hour.
-Anytime that works for the membership and advisor can be considered.
+Groups are not limited to meeting during the College Hour.
+Anytime that works for the membership and Advisor can be considered.

-Publicize the meeting date / time / location with ALL club/organization members and advisor.
+Publicize the meeting date / time / location with ALL club/organization members and Advisor.

 AGENDA